 Embedded in the philosophies of Carl Jung, are 12 personality archetypes that all humans fall under.
 These personalities are ones that we subconsciously know and can easily identify.
 When you hear the description of an innocent maiden, a heroic price or a wise old man, you immediately place personality traits on each character.
 The same goes for branding.
 When a brand is built with personality in mind, the consumer will naturally be more attracted to it than a brand without personality.
 This is due to it looking, sounding and feeling familiar to them.
 This personality determines what colours and fonts are used, the language and tone of the brand, even the type of customer experience they receive.

 Apple is a great example.
 They realised that their customers wanted more.
 They wanted beautiful, innovation-driven technology that syncs their lives and makes them look and feel progressive and on trend.
 Their entire brand promises are based on their focus to Think Different, and this is at the core of everything that they do.
 When Apple opened their first store, it was nothing like a typical computer store.
 The design is clean, contemporary and almost futuristic with free-range assistants and a Genius Bar.
 Everything that they do, say and deliver focuses on the brand personality of The Creator.

 3. Brand Personality directs perception

-The general misperception that a logo is the brand needs to be replaced with the realisation that it’s in fact the consumers who decide the brand of a company.
+The general misperception that a logo is a brand, needs to be replaced with the realisation that it’s, in fact, the consumers who decide the brand of a company.
 They are the ones that place perceptions and value on a business by developing expectations for the brand.
 These expectations are based on the promises that the brand makes.
 Branding is all about your reputation.

 Companies enhance their reputation by ensuring that they deliver consistent brand experiences that are based on their personality type, and evoke a positive emotion for the consumer.